LMSBioinformatics/mrclms.bioinfo.io/introToR_Day1.md

 Vectors(4/13) - Indexing
 ========================================================

-Indicies can be used to extract values from a multiple positions within a vector.
+indices can be used to extract values from a multiple positions within a vector.

 ```r